A Simple Daily Journal Template That Will Kickstart Your Day

 “Journal?
 Why would I write in a diary?
 That’s for teenage girls!”

-I was really dismissive in the beginning.
+I was really dismissive at the start.

 They all have some kind of journaling or meditation practice.

 I’m sure you’ve heard about the benefits of journaling or meditation: reduce stress, increase happiness, blah blah blah.
 I won’t bore you with my own epiphanies.
-It’s all true.

 So if you’re where I was — skeptical but curious — and looking to try journaling, here’s a super simple daily journal template you can use to kickstart your own practice: